EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

                                          acquisition = expected_improvement,
                                          batch_size = 1)
 ```
 The bach size is set to one in this example as we'll collect evaluations sequentially but parallel evaluations are allowed.
-Once the loop is created we run it for some iterations,
-20 in our example.
+Once the loop is created we run it for some iterations, 30 in our example.

 ```python
 max_iterations = 30
 bayesopt_loop.run_loop(f, max_iterations)
 ```
 And that's it!
-You can check the obtained the results looking into the state of the loop or by running
+You can check the obtained the results looking into the state of the loop or by running:

 ```python
 results = bayesopt_loop.get_results()